1. Across states, more guns = more violent deaths to children

 We evaluated a year-long comprehensive, community-based campaign in a small Midwestern city that promoted the importance of parents asking adults in whose homes their children play or visit about household firearms and their safe storage.
 Attitudes and behavioral intentions changed modestly, but not significantly, in the expected direction.
 In addition, most parents believed that asking about firearms is a good idea and few would feel uncomfortable if another parent asked about firearms in their home.
 However, they overestimated the likelihood that asking about firearms would be offensive to other parents.

 Johnson, Rene M; Lintz, Jenny; Gross, Daniel, Miller, Matthew; Hemenway, David.
 Evaluation of the ASK campaign in two Midwestern cities.
-ISRN Public Health. (in press).
+ISRN Public Health.
+2011 Dec 1;2012.

 7. There are many sensible low-cost policies that could reduce child violent deaths